 Radical generosity that comes from Jesus, is given to Jesus, comes of your own accord, is according to your means, and goes beyond your means, is not given to the church lightly.
 It can only be entrusted.
 Entrusted to a leadership, community, vision, and mission that is faithful to the name of Jesus.
 Not perfect, but faithful.
 Faithful in their trustful, committed, reliance upon, and obedience to Jesus.
 Faithful to the vision to build Christ's Church upon and according to Christ the Cornerstone.
 Faithful to the mission to express, preach, and spread the Way of Jesus to those who need it most; the poor and the broken.
 And faithful to not stop until Christ's Church feels, sounds, looks, lives, and acts so much like Jesus that the world would see that he is The Way.

-The truth is, we can't say that we are that church.
-But we can say that it is the prayer of our hearts that Jesus would make us a church that is.
+The truth is, we can't say that we are "that church" this side of heaven but we can say that it is the prayer of our hearts that Jesus would make us a church that is.
 A church worthy of his name.